Uber ex-CEO Kalanick taps new board members amid power struggle

 The move comes as Kalanick faces a lawsuit from one of Uber's early investors that alleges the former CEO misled Uber's stockholders to gain control of three board seats.
 It also comes amid reports that Uber's board could soon vote on proposals to restructure voting rights for shareholders, including Kalanick.

-"I am appointing these seats now in light of a recent board proposal to dramatically restructure the board and significantly alter the company's voting rights," Kalanick told Bloomberg in a statement.
+"I am appointing these seats now in light of a recent board proposal to dramatically restructure the board and significantly alter the company's voting rights," Kalanick said in an emailed statement.
 "It is therefore essential that the full board be in place for proper deliberation to occur, especially with such experienced board members as Ursula and John."

 Uber said it wasn't consulted.

-"The appointments of Ms. Burns and Mr. Thain to Uber's board of directors came as a complete surprise to Uber and its board," the company said in an emailed statement.
+"The appointments of Ms. Burns and Mr. Thain to Uber's board of directors came as a complete surprise to Uber and its board," the company said via email.
 "That is precisely why we are working to put in place world-class governance to ensure that we are building a company every employee and shareholder can be proud of."

 Last month, major Uber investor Benchmark Capital sued Kalanick for fraud, alleging that Kalanick failed to disclose to the board "gross mismanagement," including "pervasive gender discrimination and sexual harassment."